sfioritto/planningforaliens-old/_posts/2015-03-11-after-html-and-css.md

 ### 1. Define the project

-To know what the project is about, who is it serving and where its boundaries lie use the next questions:
+To know what the project is about, who it is serving and where its boundaries lie use the next questions:

-* Target
+* **Target**

 Who is this website intended for?